Hudson River PCBs Superfund Site

 Graphic: Looking Ahead: Long-Term River Monitoring Program (click image to enlarge)

 Under the Superfund law, five-year reviews are required when hazardous substances, pollutants or contaminants remain at a site that would not allow for unrestricted use.
 The purpose of the five-year review is to ensure that implemented remedial actions are working as intended and are protective of human health and the environment.
-The first five-year review for the Hudson River dredging project occurred in 2012 and concluded that the cleanup is meeting, or is expected to meet, the goals that were set by the EPA for the project.
-The next five-year review is expected to be completed by April 2017.
+The first five-year review for the Hudson River dredging project occurred in 2012.
+The second five-year review for the site is underway and is expected to be completed in spring 2017.

 Investigating the Floodplains

-As part of the Hudson River cleanup, the floodplains (low-lying shoreline areas) of the Upper Hudson River are also being evaluated for the presence of PCBs.
+As part of the Hudson River cleanup, the Upper Hudson River floodplain (low-lying shoreline area) is also being evaluated for the presence of PCBs.

 Since 2000, the EPA, the National Oceanic and Atmospheric Administration, and GE have collected over 7,000 soil samples on more than 500 properties.
 GE also has installed soil or stone covers to prevent exposure to PCBs and/or installed warning signs on several properties under a 2008 legal agreement with EPA.
 These measures are temporary, pending completion of the comprehensive study and the selection of a final cleanup plan for the floodplain.
 The EPA will decide on the final cleanup plan with input from the public.